IEERG Research Projects

 Emergency Evacuation of Expatriates: A Cross-Sectoral Evaluation of Multinational Policy, Practice and Human Resources

-Susan McGrath-Champ and Anthony Fee
+Investigators: Susan McGrath-Champ (University of Sydney Business School) and Anthony Fee (UTS)

 This study examines the policies and practices of multinational organisations for managing the emergency evacuation of international staff.
 The research explores current policies and practices, and using a 'human resource management' perspective, develops a framework that describes key issues and 'best practice' approaches relating to pre-crisis, crisis, and post-crisis phases of evacuation.
 The study includes corporate multinational organisations, as well as non-government multinational organisations that have substantial experience managing staff in high-risk settings.
-The proposed study enhances scholarship identifing emergency evacuation best practice to strengthen organisations' current provisions in this area.
+The proposed study enhances scholarship identifying emergency evacuation best practice to strengthen organisations' current provisions in this area.